hoskyfull/Memriz/README.md

 ### Premise

-Solder,
 Lights on... lights out!
 Remember that?
 Maybe you do not but if you do, you might win.
 Memri is a game that challenges you memory.
-You better remem
+The more you win, the harder it gets!

 ---

 ## User Story
-As a user I want to

-.
-.
-.
-.
-.
-.
+Memriz is a game where you can practice your memory elasticity and work your memory muscles.
+The player will see a 3x3 grid, a timer, score and a start/reset button.
+Once the player clicks 'starts', 2 squares will light up in a color for 0.25 milliseconds and the player has to remember which squares light up.
+The player will then click on those squares.
+The player has 5 seconds to select the squares, if not, they lose.

 ## Technologies Used:
 HTML